Microsoft offers software tools to secure elections

-Microsoft announced an ambitious effort it says will make voting secure, verifiable and more transparent with open-source software.
-Two of the three top U.S elections vendors have expressed interest in potentially incorporating the software into their voting systems.
+Microsoft has announced an ambitious effort it says will make voting secure, verifiable and subject to reliable audits.
+Two of the three top U.S elections vendors have expressed interest in potentially incorporating the open-source software into their proprietary voting systems.

 The software kit is being developed with Galois, an Oregon-based company separately creating a secure voting system prototype under contract with the Pentagon's advanced research agency, DARPA.

-Dubbed "ElectionGuard," the Microsoft kit will be available beginning this summer, the company says, with early prototypes ready to pilot for next year's general elections.
-The initiative was announced Monday by CEO Satya Nadella at a developer's conference in Seattle.
+Dubbed "ElectionGuard," the Microsoft kit will be available this summer, the company says, with early prototypes ready to pilot for next year's general elections.
+CEO Satya Nadella announced the initiative Monday at a developer's conference in Seattle.

-He said it would provide "the software stack that can modernize all of the election infrastructure everywhere in the world."
+Nadella said the project's software, provided free of charge as part of Microsoft's Defending Democracy Program, would help "modernize all of the election infrastructure everywhere in the world."
+Microsoft also announced a cut-rate Office 365 application suite for political parties and campaigns for what it charges nonprofits.
+Both Microsoft and Google provide anti-phishing email support for campaigns.

 Three little-known U.S. companies control about 90 percent of the market for election equipment, but have long faced criticism for poor security, antiquated technology and insufficient transparency around their proprietary, black-box voting systems.
-They are Election Systems & Software of Omaha, Nebraska; Dominion Voting Systems of Denver and Hart InterCivic of Austin, Texas.
+Open-source software is inherently more secure because the underlying code is easily scrutinized by outside security experts.

-ES&S and Hart InterCivic both expressed interest in partnering with Microsoft for ElectionGuard.
-A spokeswoman for Dominion said the company looks forward to "learning more" about the initiative.
+Two of the leading vendors, Election Systems & Software of Omaha, Nebraska, and Hart InterCivic of Austin, Texas, both expressed interest in partnering with Microsoft for ElectionGuard.
+A spokeswoman for a third vendor, Dominion Voting Systems of Denver, said the company looks forward to "learning more" about the initiative.

-Microsoft officials said the ElectionGuard development kit will be provided free of charge as part of its Defending Democracy Program.
-They also announced a cut-rate Office 365 application suite for political parties and campaigns at a 75 percent discount, the price they charge nonprofits.
-Both Microsoft and Google provide anti-phishing email support for campaigns.
+Anyone with an existing voting system or developing a new one will be able to incorporate the ElectionGuard development kit — at the state or local level in the U.S. or national level for jurisdictions abroad.

-ElectionGuard is designed to work as a standalone product or alongside existing election systems, said Josh Benaloh, a senior cryptographer at Microsoft Research and key contributor to the ElectionGuard project.
 "It can be used with a ballot-marking device.
-It can be used with an optical scanner, on hand-marked paper ballots."
+It can be used with an optical scanner, on hand-marked paper ballots," said Josh Benaloh, a senior cryptographer at Microsoft Research and key contributor to the ElectionGuard project.

 Benaloh helped produce a National Academies of Science report last year that called for an urgent overhaul of the rickety U.S. election system, which faced serious threats from Russian hackers who in 2016 attempted to infiltrate voting administration systems in several states.